Eerie (magazine): Recurring characters and series

-Unlike its companion magazine, Creepy, which relied on stand alone anthology stories, Eerie would eventually become dominated by continuing series.
+Unlike its companion magazine, Creepy, which relied on stand alone anthology stories, Eerie would become dominated by serialized storylines.

 This started with #36 with the short-lived feature “Prince Targo of Manaii”, which reappeared only in #37 and #40.
-A more lasting character debuted in #39 (April 1972) with the series “Dax the Warrior”, which would run for 12 issues.
-By #48 (June 1973) most if not all of each issue contained continuing series.
-Initially most of the serials in Eerie were based on famous horror characters including Dracula, the Werewolf and the Mummy.
-Eventually they were replaced with original characters.
+A more lasting character debuted in #39 (April 1972) with the series “Dax the Warrior”, which would run for twelve issues.
+By #48 (June 1973) most if not all of each issue contained continuing stores.
+Initially, most of the serials in Eerie were based on famous horror characters, including Dracula, the Werewolf, and the Mummy.
+Over time, they were replaced with original characters.
 Issue #130 was devoted to a huge crossover story with many of the better-known of the series characters, along with Vampirella.
 Some of the recurring characters and series that appeared in Eerie include the following:

 “Dax the Warrior” - Art and writing by Esteban Maroto.
 Twelve parts in total, which appeared in #39-52.
 This series was a reprinting of Maroto's “Manly”, which originally appeared in Spain.
 It featured the often downbeat adventures of Dax, a powerful warrior.
 During his travels Dax would encounter many sorcerers, witches, beasts and even Death itself.
 Ten out of twelve parts were reprinted in issue #59, and were heavily rewritten by writer Budd Lewis, who renamed the serial Dax the Damned.

 “The Mummy Walks” - Art by Jaime Brocal Remohí, and written by Steve Skeates.
 Six parts in total, which appeared in issues #48-54.
 It starred Jerome Curry, a "warped and lowly man" in turn of the century Boston who was able to use the body of an Egyptian mummy to destroy his enemies and gain social status through amulet-based thought transference.
 The entire series was reprinted in issue #78.

 “Curse of the Werewolf” - Originally written by Al Milgrom, with art by Bill DuBay and Rich Buckler.
 Arthur Lemming was the title character, a kindly English gentleman whose werewolf curse tears his whole life apart.
 In successive episodes, Arthur brutally murders his wife, his daughter, a whole camp full of friendly gypsies, and various friends and neighbors, while being hunted by a haughty, self-righteous werewolf-hunter turned magician named Goodman Blacker.
 After the first two parts, the artists were replaced by artist Martin Salvador.
 Milgrom would eventually be replaced as writer by Steve Skeates.
 This series had seven parts in total, which appeared in issues #48-56.
 This series and "The Mummy Walks" were combined for a three-part series titled “And the Mummies Walk” in issues #61-63, with art by Joaquin Blazquez.